 Who Does CPRA Apply to?
 Understanding the Scope of California's Privacy Law

-The California Privacy Rights Act (CPRA) is a groundbreaking privacy regulation that significantly impacts businesses working with Californians.
+The California Privacy Rights Act (CPRA) is a groundbreaking privacy regulation that impacts businesses working with Californians.

 We will also explore the enhanced consumer rights granted by the CPRA and the possible consequences of noncompliance.

-The CPRA is a comprehensive data privacy law that took effect in California on January 1, 2023, and was designed to expand consumers' privacy rights and establish more stringent regulations for businesses that collect, use, and process personal data.
+It was designed to expand consumers' privacy rights and establish more stringent regulations for businesses that collect, use, and process personal data.

 The CPRA builds upon the California Consumer Privacy Act (CCPA), providing significant changes that address consumer privacy concerns while clarifying business obligations.